tensorflow/tfjs-models/body-segmentation/src/selfie_segmentation_mediapipe/README.md

 `HTMLVideoElement`, `HTMLImageElement`, `HTMLCanvasElement`, `ImageData`, `Tensor3D`.
 If you want more options, you can pass in a second `segmentationConfig` parameter.

-`segmentationConfig` is an object that defines SelfieSegmentation specific configurations for `SelfieSegmentationMediaPipeSegmentationConfig`:
+`segmentationConfig` is an object that defines MediaPipeSelfieSegmentation specific configurations for `MediaPipeSelfieSegmentationMediaPipeSegmentationConfig`:

 *   *flipHorizontal*: Optional.
 Defaults to false.
 When image data comes from camera, the result has to flip horizontally.